Kerflow

 Haptic feedback

 In this project, I developed a haptic device prototype that provided vibratory feedback in synchrony with the avatar's steps in the virtual environment.
-The setup was inspired by previous research works from the Hybrid research team at Inria.
+The setup was inspired by previous research works from the Seamless research team at Inria carried out by Anatole Lécuyer, Mélanie Cogné, and Justine Saint-Aubert.

-The device prototype used two coin motors that vibrated according to the contact of the avatar’s feet with the ground.
-The idea was not to replicate actual pressure as a person could feel during walking, but to provide a sensation that could complement the auditory and visual stimuli provided in the virtual environments.
+The device prototype used two vibration motors that vibrated in synchrony with the contact of the avatar’s feet with the ground.
+The idea was not to replicate the actual pressure one would feel during walking, but to provide a sensation that could complement the auditory and visual stimuli provided in the virtual environments.

 Technical challenges

 The main technical challenge was transforming a research prototype into production-ready software.
-We decided to begin the implementation from scratch while preserving the core functionalities of the previous research work carried out by Inria and the CHU de Rennes.
+We chose to rebuild the system from the ground up, reimplementing the core functionalities developed through previous research at Inria and the CHU de Rennes.

-Another critical challenge was creating a system that did not require any wires between its components.
-We recognized that therapists are constantly moving from one place to another; therefore, the system needed to be as lightweight and portable as possible.
+Another critical challenge was creating a fully wireless system.
+We observed that therapists are constantly moving between patients and spaces; therefore, the system needed to be as lightweight and portable as possible.
 We developed a system that allows therapists to remotely control the simulation and view the patient’s perspective in real time.

 The previous research prototype was a Windows application running on a PC.
 To simplify system setup and improve ergonomics, we decided to develop a VR headset application that communicates with an Android application running on a tablet.
-This required working with graphics optimized for the limitations of current VR headsets.
+This required working with graphics optimized for the rendering and processing constraints of current VR headsets.